 My husband, son and I lived there for only a year or so.
 Then we moved to a place called Mamers, NC.
 I finally saw first hand what tobacco farming looked like and how the plants grew after the soil was plowed into very steep little furrows and fertilized with turkey manure.
 Here is a link for an article I wrote for Candid Slice about the lives of tobacco farmers.
 Teamwork, Dirt, Discipline: Life Lessons Learned in a Tobacco Field

-Then we moved to historic Fuquay-Varina; nice two towns joined to make one.
-Both rich in history and lore.
+Then we moved to historic Fuquay-Varina; two small towns joined to make one.
+Both rich in its own history and lore.
 This brief article I wrote for Candid Slice about some of the history of Fuquay-Varina and gave help in pronouncing its name.
 Love Letters and Healing Springs.

-The Elizabethan Gardens are also available nearby to the about attractions.
-There you can see the place the Roanoke Colony landed and the oldest Live Oak believed to have been there when the Roanoke settlers arrived in 1595.
+The Elizabethan Gardens are also available nearby to the above attractions.
+There you can see the site where the Roanoke Colony landed and the oldest Live Oak believed to have been there when the Roanoke settlers arrived in 1595.

 There is also the ever growing and ever delightful Asheboro Zoo.
 Usually a friend and I visit it at least once a year.
 Below is the photo of a mother gorilla and her infant.